vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 22-6 1-7 1126 R. G. Sātakanisa

-24-V 4-5 1146 R. G. Sami Siriyaña Sătakanisa
+24-V 4-5 1146 R. G. Sami Siriyaña Sātakanisa

 7-H 1 1147 R. V. Sāmi Siri-Pulumāisa

 2-8 8 90 (Sircar)-Siri-Pulumāvisa

-8-H 2-1 R moans raño, V-Văsiţhiputasa, G-Gotamiputasa.
+8-H 2-1 R moans raño, V-Vāsiţhiputasa, G-Gotamiputasa.

 The number in the first column indicates the serial number of the inscription in Lūders' list.
 The last column contains dates, in an abridged form ; e.g., in 1123, we have 19, G 2-13.
 Here '19' is the regnal year, G denotes Griṣma or summer season, '2' following G denotes the second pakṣa, i.e., the second half of the month of Caitra, megaftituting the Sukla pakṣa, and the last numeral '13' denotes the day.
 But it is not clear whether the day is the lunar day, i.e., the tithi or the solar day.
 Even if it be the tithi, it is probably not the Siddhāntic tithi, but the old Brahmaṇic or Vedanga tithi.